 - Share your goals on your personal blog.
 (You can even post your thermometer there!)

 - Get involved in a forum where others are working toward a goal.
-(HubChallengers is a forum where writers, here on HubPages, challenge themselves with writing goals and revel in their accomplishments.)

 - Join a goal setting community like where members list and share their goals with each other.